U.S. leadership of Langham Partnership

 Chris Wright is the International Ministries Director.

 His job is to represent and promote the vision and work of Langham around the world through his international travel and speaking and his writing ministry as a Christian scholar and author, and to share in the spiritual and strategic leadership of the organization.
-An ordained pastor in the Church of England, Chris spent five years teaching the Old Testament in India, and thirteen years as Academic Dean and then Principal of All Nations Christian College, in England.
+An ordained pastor in the Church of England, Chris spent five years teaching the Old Testament at a school in South Asia, and thirteen years as Academic Dean and then Principal of All Nations Christian College, in England.

 Mark Hunt is the Executive Director.